- Route: Melbourne (MEL) to Bangkok (BKK)

 Our Thai Airways Economy Class Review In Summary

-So, Max and I had been loyal to the Oneworld Alliance for a LONG time.
+So, Paul and I had been loyal to the Oneworld Alliance for a LONG time.
 Yet, after several flights with poor service mainly from Qantas, it was time for a change.
 Plus, it was not only time for an airline change, but to the Star Alliance group.

 So, for our first flight defecting from Oneworld… we were happy with our Thai Airways class economy flight from Melbourne to Bangkok.